hyriver/pygeohydro/README.rst

 * Many other utilities for manipulating the data and visualization.

 You can visit `examples <https://hydrodata.readthedocs.io/en/develop/examples.html>`__ webpage to see some example notebooks.
-You can also try using Hydrodata without installation it on you system by clicking on the binder badge below the Hydrodata banner.
+You can also try using Hydrodata without installing it on you system by clicking on the binder badge below the Hydrodata banner.
 A Jupyter notebook instance with the Hydrodata software stack pre-installed will be launched in your web browser and you can start coding!